 2013 MAIN ISSUES ARISING PRIMARY METHODS OF ENGAGEMENT 1.
-Continuing regulatory reform at national and • Regular meetings with political stakeholders, officials and international level to address a variety of matters including: regulators by Country CEOs and senior executives. - consumer and financial markets law • Providing information and technical advice on international practices to regulators in developing countries. - retirement savings policy - market conduct • Hosting regulator delegations. deposit protection schemes • Submissions to regulatory consultations. - technology risk management • Managing regulator reviews and examinations. - taxation non-compliance by US persons (FATCA) - transparency of the over-the-counter (OTC) • Hosting and participation in industry engagement/forums derivatives market. in New Zealand.
-2. Ongoing compliance with prudential and market conduct regulation and the introduction in New Zealand of new macro-prudential policy tools 3.
+Continuing regulatory reform at national and international level to address a variety of matters including: regulators by Country CEOs and senior executives. - consumer and financial markets law • Providing information and technical advice on international practices to regulators in developing countries. - retirement savings policy - market conduct • Hosting regulator delegations.

+- deposit protection schemes - technology risk management - taxation non-compliance by US persons (FATCA) - transparency of the over-the-counter (OTC) derivatives market. - 2.
+Ongoing compliance with prudential and market conduct regulation and the introduction in New Zealand of new macro-prudential policy tools - 3.
 Ongoing engagement with Government and Opposition policy makers on key economic development agendas in sectors such as agriculture, infrastructure and housing in New Zealand.